 11. Las Flores Beach

-Las Flores Beach is a fantastic surfing spot in Easter El Salvador; it is next to El Cuco beach, another famous beach to visit.
+Las Flores Beach is a fantastic surfing spot in Eastern El Salvador; it is next to El Cuco Beach, another famous beach in El Salvador worth visiting.

 12. Barra de Santiago

 The Barra de Santiago sits in a protected wetland area surrounded by different mangroves.
 Locals and foreigners visit the Barra of Santiago to appreciate the diversity of flora and fauna found in the wetland.

 13. Punta Roca Beach